Paris Maison de la Bretagne Cultural Centre

-Even though the place is classed as a museum, it is more of an information and cultural centre providing tourist information on the Brittany region of France, yet it does also have temporary exhibitions and hosts mini concerts, meetings, etc.
+Even though the place is classed as a museum, the Paris Maison de la Bretagne cultural centre is more of an information and cultural centre providing tourist information on the Brittany region of France, yet it does also have temporary exhibitions and hosts mini concerts, meetings, etc.

-The goals of the Maison de la Bretagne, which translates to The House of Brittany, are to promote the culture of this incredible region in France that so many Parisians go to for a holiday each year.
-However it also serves as a tourist information centre for people from Brittany coming for a holiday in Paris.
+The goals of the Paris Maison de la Bretagne Cultural Centre, which translates to The House of Brittany, are to promote the culture of this incredible region in France that so many Parisians go to for a holiday each year.
+However it also serves as a tourist information centre for people from Brittany coming for a Paris holiday.

 Maison de la Bretagne facade

-Having only been open since 2010 there have been numerous different events that have taken place at this cultural centre such as exhibitions, meetings, presentations and more, that promote Breton artists, which is why this is often classed as a museum in Paris.
+Having only been open since 2010 there have been numerous different events that have taken place at the Paris Maison de la Bretagne cultural centre such as exhibitions, meetings, presentations and more, that promote Breton artists, which is why this is often classed as a Paris museum.

 In fact, there are always different temporary and unique exhibitions being conducted such as with paintings, sculptures, photography and more, along with mini concerts to discover the heritage of the Breton region.